mpram/Azure-Defender-for-IoT/HOL Steps/Azure Defender for IoT HOL.md

 **Note**: Please ensure you have completed Task 6 in the [Before HOL](#https://github.com/mpram/Azure-Defender-for-IoT/blob/main/Before%20HOL/Azure%20Defender%20for%20IoT%20BHOL.md#task-6-sentinel-prep-work) prior to working through these instructions.

-*Step 1*: Enabling IoT to Integrate with Sentinel Ensure your IoT Hub is configured to send Security Alerts to Sentinel.
+*Step 1*: Enabling IoT to Integrate with Sentinel

+Ensure your IoT Hub is configured to send Security Alerts to Sentinel.

 Navigate to your IoT Hub > Security > Settings > Data Collection

 ![Data Collection](./images/Data-Collection.png 'Data Collection')

-Once you are in the Data Collection Blade, ensure the following is enabled:

-	1. Enable Azure Defender for IoT
+Once you are in the Data Collection blade, ensure you have "Enable Azure Defender for IoT" in tact.

 ![Data Collection DIoT](./images/Data-Collection-DIot.png 'Data Collection DIoT')

 *Step 2*: Data Connectors

 After all the flags are enabled, go to “Sentinel > Configuration > Data Connectors > Search ‘Azure Defender for IoT” to connect IoT to Sentinel.

 ![Data Connectors Sentinel](./images/Data-Connectors-Sentinel.png 'Data Connectors Sentinel')